Nissan Forums | Infiniti Forums NICOclub staff, History and Advertising eMail NICOclub Webmaster Advertising on NICOclub Nissan forums

 D = Distance D1 = hieght of bearing with shaft installed into clutch cover

 Now, end play is 0.02mm - 0.09mm.
 To find the correct shim, you must subtract this from measurement "D" which was 2mm.
 So to find range you will need to be in, in order to get one shim, you subtract 0.02 from 2.0 giving you 1.98mm and again with 0.09 from 2.0 giving you 1.91mm.
 Now your shim list gives you shim sizes of 1.90mm, 1.94mm, 1.98mm and so on.
 You would select either 1.94mm shim or 1.98mm shim.
-1.98 will be tighter, but as the trans wears out, this gap will increase slightly.
+1.98 will be tighter, but as the transmission wears out, this gap will increase slightly.
 I would use a 1.98 and sand 0.01mm off of it to get just on the tighter side of the middle.

 So, thats it for now.
 I will be putting this in soon and hopefully getting more goodies to install.